Peter Munch Brager

 Peter Munch Brager (3 January 1806 – March 1869) was a Norwegian priest and politician.

 He was elected to the Parliament of Norway in 1845, representing the constituency of Finmarkens Amt.
 He only served one term.

-At that time he was a parish priest in Lenvig; he was later appointed parish priest in Øiestad.
+At that time he was a parish priest in Lenvig Municipality; he was later appointed parish priest in Øiestad Municipality.
 His son Olmar Ambrosio Nikolai Brager followed in his footsteps as a parish priest.